 Why (not) form an LLC in Nevada (or Wyoming)?

-Questions about forming a limited liability company (LLC) in Nevada (or, increasingly, Wyoming) come up so frequently – the last time, yesterday – that I feel compelled to write about this topic.
+Questions about forming a limited liability company (LLC) in Nevada (or, increasingly, Wyoming) come up so frequently that I feel compelled to write about this topic.

-There is something approaching the status of urban legend about the wisdom of forming LLCs in a state that does not have an income tax.
+There is something approaching the status of urban legend about the wisdom of forming an LLC in Nevada because it does not have an income tax.
 The problem is that lack of an income tax will benefit you only to the extent that you do business in in that state!

 The bottom line: